richClubb/python-uds/docs/examples.rst

 The returned values are encoded into their physical datatype defined in the ODX file rather than the user having to know the encoding format.

-Example 5 - Simpole DOIP Using Media Converter
+Example 5 - Simple DOIP Using Media Converter
 ----------------------------------------------

 ::